How to Facilitate Testing Accommodations with Disability Services (Students)

 - Schedule student tests, quizzes, and exams according to the submitted R.I.T.A. forms on a “first-come, first-served” basis and as resources permit.

-- Organize and facilitate pick up and delivery of tests and exams based upon written instructions from instructors on R.I.T.A. forms.
+- Facilitate delivery of exams based upon written instructions from instructors on R.I.T.A. forms.

 - Request and document changes on prescheduled testing and/or non-scheduled testing for students only when lack of resources necessitate.